engrossment

 ThesaurusAntonymsRelated WordsSynonymsLegend:

-Noun | 1. | engrossment - complete attention; intense mental effort attention - the faculty or power of mental concentration; "keeping track of all the details requires your complete attention" centering, focus, focusing, focussing, focal point, direction - the concentration of attention or energy on something; "the focus of activity shifted to molecular biology"; "he had no direction in his life" specialism - the concentration of your efforts on a particular field of study or occupation study - a state of deep mental absorption; "she is in a deep study" |
+centering, focus, focusing, focussing, focal point, direction - the concentration of attention or energy on something; "the focus of activity shifted to molecular biology"; "he had no direction in his life"

-3. | engrossment - the quality of being intent and concentrated; "the intentness of his gaze" |
+3.engrossment - the quality of being intent and concentrated; "the intentness of his gaze"

 Based on WordNet 3.0, Farlex clipart collection. © 2003-2012 Princeton University, Farlex Inc.